pastoriomarco/manymove/manymove_bringup/docker/README.md

 ### Refresh ManyMove sources

-To update the baked-in ManyMove checkout to the latest `dev` commit (and rebuild only if a new commit exists):
+To update the baked-in ManyMove checkout to the latest commit on the selected branch (and rebuild only if a new commit exists):

 ```bash
 export MANYMOVE_ROS_WS=~/workspaces/dev_ws